schneems/heroku-free-balancer/README.md

 # Heroku Free Balancer

-Since July 2015 Heroku will introduce their new pricing system which forces free apps to sleep min. six hours a day.
+From July 2015 on, Heroku will introduce their new pricing system which forces free apps to sleep at least six hours a day.

 With this project you can easily surpass this restriction by using only one paid heroku app for all of your free heroku projects:
 - Just use one paid dyno that is always up to act as a load balancer.
 Now you can add as many apps that will be always up, because the same code runs on two identical heroku apps.